timbarreto/azure-oauth.js/README.md

 # joauth
-A library for using obtaining and using OAuth tokens from JavaScript.
+A JavaScript library for obtaining and caching Azure OAuth access tokens on the browser using the implicit flow.